About the program

 Why a separate school-based program?

 School and community settings are different from clinics.
 Group sizes are bigger, sessions are tied to timetables or program blocks, and the facilitator is typically not a psychologist.
 The School-Based program accounts for all of this — pacing, group management, parent and teacher coaching, and outcome measurement adapted for educational and community settings.
-It also extends beyond the classroom: parents reinforce the same skills at home, and certified providers can run the program in after-school, NGO and private-practice contexts.
+It also extends beyond the classroom: with trained parents (they may attend but not receive certification unless meet selection criteria) reinforce the same skills at home, and certified providers can run the program in after-school, NGO and private-practice contexts.

 Who delivers it